hanegraaff/TDAmeritrade-api-authentication/README.md

                       -account_id ACCOUNT_ID

-A Demonstraton of the TDAmeritrade APIs, Specifically this shows how to generate an access code and use it to call an API
+A Demonstraton of the TDAmeritrade APIs, Specifically this shows how to generate an Access Token and use it to call an API

 optional arguments:
   -h, --help            show this help message and exit